MrSpoony/soicode.vim/README.md

   the template will automatically be inserted if you open a new cpp file in a directory that contains the word `soi` if you want the soi commands to be available everywhere set the `g:soicode_enable_all_cpp_files` option to `1`

+- You can set your own template in the
+  `~/templates` or the `~/.config/nvim/templates` directory.
+  You have to name your template `soi.cpp`, if there is a templtate found in one of the directories the initial one gets replaced by this.

 - If you set the `g:soicode_use_predefined_keybindings` option to 1 in your config file some keybindings will be automatically loaded.